daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 total # of seqs:        245183
 ```

-We have now removed sequences outside of the window of interest in our alignment to the Silva reference 16S V4 region.
+We have now "tagged" sequences outside of the window of interest in our alignment to the Silva reference 16S V4 region.
+In the next step we will actually remove them.

 #### Filter sequences